All my flights take place above the shores of the Sea of Galilee and the Jordan River and are weather dependent.

 Further, Mr. Grad has 20 years of experience Paragliding in Israel and around the world, His formal training includes advanced emergency procedures course and all available paragliding courses – ridge soaring, thermals riding, distance gliding and other top tier courses.

-As of this writing, Mr. Grad has over a thousand safe takeoffs and landings on paratrikes.
+As of this writing, Mr. Grad has over 1500 safe takeoffs and landings on paratrikes.

 Among other volunteer activities, Mr. Grad was responsible for collecting, analyzing and daily publishing of weather information to the paragliding community in Israel, for a period of several years.